evan-cz/cloudzero-agent/README.md

 1. There are `unit tests` included in the project.
 2. Additionally the applications can be build, and debugged locally. (`make build`)
 3. Use the `test/sendfiles.sh` to send a metrics payload to the collector "remote write" API
+4. Use the `test/dumpfile.sh` to decode and dump the parquet files (verify will be usable on our AWS side)
 ---

 ## Debugging